Walton-backed company buys up Bella Vista land

 "One thing we do know is that we aspire to be a leader in outdoor recreation.
 So we are looking at how to elevate cycling experiences through our investments for all riders," Farris DeBoard, Blue Crane vice president, said in a statement.

-State of play: The company purchased the majority of the land from Cooper Communities, which will continue to own and operate commercial and residential investments in Bella Vista.
+State of play: The company purchased most of the land from Cooper Communities, which will continue to own and operate commercial and residential investments in Bella Vista.

 The city and property owners association will continue to maintain the biking and walking trails in Bella Vista.

-Flashback: Blue Crane purchased about 54 acres in Bella Vista in March, including the 9.5-acre Sugar Creek Shopping Center anchored by Allen's Food Market and a gas station just south of the shopping center.
+Flashback: Blue Crane purchased about 54 acres in Bella Vista in March, including the 9.5-acre Sugar Creek Shopping Center anchored by Allen's Food Market, as well as a gas station just south of the shopping center.